How much does it cost to hire a house cleaner?

 How house cleaning services charge

-Professional house cleaners typically charge one of two ways: By hour, or by square foot.
+Professional house cleaners typically set house cleaning prices one of two ways: By hour, or by square foot.
 Hourly costs range from $25 to $35; square foot rates are often used for a "first clean," as a baseline for pros to work from.
 First cleans are also more expensive, as cleaners need to determine how long they'll spend in a home, and if there are any rooms which require extra work — for example a family bathroom or large play area.

 In addition, rates will differ based on how often you want pros to clean.
 Generally, the more times a cleaner comes in a month, the smaller the cost per visit, though this is often a matter of $5 or $10 per clean.
 Some cleaners offer a discount if homeowners are willing to pay for multiple visits upfront, or if they sign a long-term contract.